ikeshark/edhelper/README.md

 If you accidentally refresh the page, close the window, or navigate away don't worry!
 EDHelper saves game state in local storage.

-**To reset game state to the default, beginning state, please click Start New Game in the utilities screen**
+**To reset game state to the default beginning state, please click Start New Game in the utilities screen**

 EDHelper uses NoSleep.js to prevent mobile devices from falling asleep.
 It does this by running a silent audio file periodically in the background.

-## Known Issues
+## Mobile Support

-EDHelper has issues with the iPhone.
-It won't let us go full screen, and it won't let us stop double tap zoom in Safari.
-In Safari, you can 'Add to Home Screen' to fix both of these problems, however there's a catch.
-**Game state will reset any time you navigate away from the app.
-You can't multi-task**

-I find the app works well on Amazon Fire tablets.
+The best way to use EDHelper on an iOS device is to install it as a progressive web app.
+To do this navigate to EDHelper using Safari.
+Tap on the share button then select, 'Add to Home Screen.'